 Fill some long baskets with seasonal apples or pears.

-You could run a few baskets down the center of the table or even put a colorful vase in the middle like I did for this table…
+For this fall centerpiece, you could run a few baskets down the center of the table or even put a colorful vase in the middle like I did for this table…

 Fill a glass hurricane with hazelnuts and a candle.